DeclanChirush/BookPublication-Api/Readme.md

 The following assumptions are made for the purpose of this project:

 1. Each book is assigned to a single category.
-2. Every book is written by one author.
+2. A book is written by one author.
 3. An author may have multiple books.
 4. The available categories include, but are not limited to:
     - Romance